 Though this is true, many do not like the taste or smell of chlorine in their water, and furthermore, chlorine itself is a known carcinogen, proven in some forms to be even deadly.
 Chlorine gas is the first chemical weapon known to have been used in warfare, by the Germans in World War I.

-So how can such a harmful substance prove to be so helpful, and should you be concerned with about the chlorine in your Inland Empire Area?
+So how can such a harmful substance prove to be so helpful, and should you be concerned with about the chlorine in your Ontario?

 The Superman of Disinfectants